elf4j/elf4j-provider/README.md

 performance-wise expensive to retrieve, yet cannot be done by a different/asynchronous thread.
 At minimum, the main application thread has to gather all the data required by the logging output configuration before handing off the rest to an asynchronous process.
 The elf4j-engine aims to minimize what the application thread has to do for logging prior to the hand-off.
-On the user's end, it helps to exclude performance-sensitive information from the logging configuration when circumstances permit.
+It helps to exclude performance-sensitive information from the logging configuration when circumstances permit.
 (The default output pattern does not include caller detail and thread information.)

 On the log data output side, the process is asynchronous and does not directly impact the business domain workflow.
 The elf4j-engine buffers and then flushes each log entry atomically per each writer.
 Depending on the target log repository,